Licensed Child Care Facility Inspection Reports

 - They may be operating, in contravention of the Community Care and Assisted Living Act, without a licence when one is required.
 Search the database for a list of facilities.

 You can also search your local health authority inspection web page below.
 Here, you can view summary reports of inspections and substantiated complaints.

 - Recommend a facility to you;

 - Rank or rate facilities against one another;

 - Issue a report card that grades facilities; or,

 - Provide personal information about children in care.

-It is important not to make conclusions about the quality of a facility based only on the information contained in the inspection report.
-Before making a decision about the quality and suitability of a facility, take time to conduct additional research, gather information and ask if you can visit the facility.
+It is important not to draw conclusions about the quality of a facility based only on the information contained in the inspection report.
+Before making a decision about the quality and suitability of a facility, take time to conduct additional research and visit the facility.

 All licensed child care programs must follow the Child Care Licensing Regulation and Standards of Practice which set the requirements for health and safety, staff qualifications and ratios, and policies and procedures.
 Licensed facilities will typically receive a routine compliance inspection every 12 to 18 months, unless more frequent inspections are needed.